I’m Pam, a low-income mother of now six, founder of a small, local cloth diaper drive, and foremost, a follower of Jesus Christ.

 I am not a Christian as a title.
 I don’t cling to the status as if doing so will buy my ticket to heaven, yet resume a “secular life”.
 That being said, I am not a follower of Jesus because I think I’m just so amazing either.
 On the contrary, I am more than aware that I’m not, and THAT is why I follow Him.
 I screw up so much yet He loves me anyways.
 Incredible!
 Jesus was the epitome of compassion and love, knowing that the answer was in His death and resurrection, not in telling everyone how wrong they are.
 I stand up for the innocent, I speak out for the voiceless.
 My job isn’t to condemn people who are not Christians, but rather to show them the love and compassion of Jesus: the One who not only saves but then brings about incredible changes in people’s lives… like He has mine.
 I preface with this because the foundation of my life is Jesus.
 He’s not just an added title.
 He’s my all in all.
 Everything I do, I do for Him.
 I give Him my lousy life because it’s all I have to give and the least I can do for what He’s done for me.
 And it’s important to remember that God hates sin but loves each of us so much that, while we were yet sinners, Jesus died for us.
 Therefore, while I despise things that the Bible deems a sin, never would I hate someone or purposefully treat someone unfavorably just because they “sin different than me”.
 And just like I don’t like all the wrong things my kids do, I love them dearly and would give anything for them.
 What a picture God paints for us to capture a glimpse of His heart for us!
 We instruct our children not to do wrong things because we love them, and neither do we cease loving our kids for the wrong things they sometimes do.

 In our impoverished state of constant need (which has been an on and off ongoing issue), we have felt the anxieties of overwhelming bills and fears of losing everything (again).
 We know what its like to have the power cut off.
 We know what its like to lose a job (dare I count?).
 We know what it’s like to dig in the couch for money… literally.
 We know what its like to have to pick and choose what bill gets paid and which waits.
 We know what its like to sell the TV, games, consoles, ANYTHING to get money to pay bills.
 We know what its like being given a cash diversion from the state only to put it towards things like diapers instead of the bills they were intended for because we thought there was no other option.
 We know what its like to lose a home.
 We know what its like to pack everything into a car and have to abandon the rest.
 We know what its like to pull that last disposable from the bag or box and panic.
-Basically, if you’re in a rut… we’ve been there.
 I recall my stepmother telling me how she cloth diapered and I used to say “well, I don’t have a choice, the only option at the store is disposables.
 Cloth diapers are no longer a thing”.
 I thought prefolds were only burp cloths!
 I had no idea until my third baby was almost 1 that cloth diapering was not only still around, but modernized!
 If you want to know more about that story, you can watch my Youtube video here, as I discussed all of this for Day 1 Topic of the Flats & Handwashing Challenge.
 But basically, I was overwhelmed with information, quickly wanting to ditch the idea, but I felt the Holy Spirit press the importance of this on me.
 At the time I didn’t see why, but it wasn’t long after I reluctantly took the leap into cloth that we were taken off-guard when my husband lost his temp-to-hire position.
 It was actually during that time of joblessness, as the temp agency had nothing for him and jobs seemed scarce, that we were thrusted into the position of having to sell all we could to pay bills.

 And yet, God revealed something incredible to me during that time that I’ll never forget.
 Even though I was handwashing all our cloth diapers (as well as clothes), cloth diapering was much easier than I thought.
 And I actually felt angry not knowing about cloth diapers sooner because, during what seemed like incredibly difficult time financially, my husband and I experienced a peace we never had before.
 We realized that the impression of the Holy Spirit for me to take what money we had for disposables and invest them into cloth was in preparation for this incredibly pressing time, and that by yielding to the Holy Spirit, we not only could both see how God was keeping us even through the tough times, but we experienced that freedom from the anxiety of running out of diapers… something that seemed to plague us week by week in the past.
-And so, even being super pregnant with my fourth, handwashing cloth diapers, no job in sight… we weren’t nearly as worried as we had been in the past, even with an additional baby coming with what seemed like no job in sight.
+And so, even being super pregnant with my fourth, handwashing cloth diapers, no job in sight… we weren’t nearly as worried as we had been in the past, even with an additional baby coming.
 This experience opened our eyes to just how ridiculously burdensome and anxiety-inducing being low income and struggling to afford diapers really was.
 In that strain, we didn’t even see how much diapers contributed to our stress levels until it was no longer a factor.
 Suddenly, not having money didn’t suck all that bad!
 Because, while bills got barely paid, our kids were clothed, fed, and diapered… clean diapers were just one wash away!
 Our anxiety (and my daughter’s chronic rash) were gone!

 My goal is to help others in any way I can; I want to give people helpful advice.
 With this in mind, I began a Youtube Channel since I found online videos extremely helpful for getting me started.
 A while back on Instagram, I began using the hashtag #NormalizeCloth, and so I felt this was an appropriate name for my channel.
 Soon after, I figured it’d be useful to actually put a blog together for those seeking advice on brands to get, folds to try, comparisons, fit checks, and all kinds of helpful resources, without relying solely on data-draining videos.
 Thus, Normalize Cloth officially became a thing!